Problems after surgery for colon cancer

 • a drain

-• possibly another operation
+• usually another operation

-Some people need more surgery to repair the leak if other treatments don’t work.
+You might need more surgery to repair the leak if other treatments don’t work.
 This operation will usually involve you needing a stoma.

 Bowel not working

 Your bowel might be slow to start working after surgery.
+This is called an ileus.

 Treatment includes: